Wuodan/llm-aggregator/doc/task/04/TASK.md

   - Website information from HuggingFace.co, Ollama.com, etc.
     to produce additional output for Web UIs like the table in the integrated UI
 - has integrated simple Web UI
-- has additional REST endpoint and output in integrated UI for RAM-Informatio of app host (must not be equals to LLM servers)
+- has additional REST endpoint and output in integrated UI for RAM-Information of app host (must not be equals to LLM servers)

 ### Document REST endpoints